This post contains affiliate links for which, if you click, we may make a small commission at no cost to you.

-Back in the 70s, banks used to offer you a brand-new toaster when you opened a new checking account at their company.
+Back in the 70s, banks offered you a brand-new toaster when you opened a new checking account at their company.

 Times are a little different now, and, well, everyone already has a toaster.